Sicily in the Movies

 The Leopard, Cinema Paradiso, Divorce Italian Style

 In the 1960’s Burt Lancaster starred in a film called ‘The Leopard’ about an elderly Sicilian aristocrat coming to the end of his days.
 The main character finds his world changing and his wealth dwindling, as his palaces crumble and his health deteriorates.
 The story is set in the 19th century when famous patriots like Garibaldi were fighting to unify the peninsula of Italy and the island of Sicily into a single ‘nation state’.
-Inspired by the book written by Guiseppe Tomasi di Lampedusa, himself a Sicilian nobleman, the story follows the lives of a wealthy Sicilian family as their world changes for ever.
+Inspired by the book written by Giuseppe Tomasi di Lampedusa, himself a Sicilian nobleman, the story follows the lives of a wealthy Sicilian family as their world changes for ever.
 It portrays a land of majestic palaces, civil unrest and fading dreams.
-To add romance to the brew Lampedusa wrote only one novel and it was discovered after his death, by a relative in 1959.
+To add romance to the brew Lampedusa wrote only one novel and failed to get it published during his lifetime.
+It wasn’t until after his death that Giorgio Bassani (himself a famous novelist) recognised the quality and elegance of Lampedusa’s manuscript and organised its publication.
+The book is lyrical, evocative and atmospheric.
+The descriptions of the interior of the family home, a huge palace falling into disrepair have stayed with me for years.
+The book was such a success that a film followed five years later (1963).
 The film is beautifully composed and uses a selection of majestic palaces (see below) including the beautifully named ‘Donnafugata’ (Escaping Woman).
+Burt Lancaster stars as The Prince – he is magnificent in the role, haughty and aristocratic and at the same time sensitive and vulnerable.

 Sicily has always been a land of stark contrasts, land-owners living in vast baroque palaces on the one hand, poverty-stricken workers on the other.
 When a cinema first comes to a little town in the centre of Sicily in the 1940s the town is trans-fixed by the weekly entertainment on offer.
 The locals queue for hours to gain access to the cinema, even taking a chair with them to ensure they have a seat.
 Cinema Paradiso (1988) brilliantly portrays life in rural Sicily in the forties.
 The action revolves around the projectionist and the young boy who helps him to show the films – always to packed and raucous crowds.
 When a new film arrives in town it has to be checked for unsuitable content by a lascivious priest.
 Years later the young boy returns to his home town for the funeral of Alfredo (the projectionist), he has becomes a famous film director.
 He looks up his childhood sweetheart.
 The film is poignant, joyful and tragic.